su2code/su2code.github.io/_docs/Cygwin-Build-for-Windows.md

    ```

 1. Reduce size of executables significantly (strip symbols, see also [CYGWIN FAQ 6.3](https://www.cygwin.com/faq.html).
 The SU2_CFD.exe is reduced from approx. 600MB to 15MB.
 Can be omitted if compiled with the -s option to gcc.
+   > NOTE: This should **NOT** be necessary if compiler flags are set as shown in step 7
    ```bash
    make install-strip
    ```